pieartsy/DiscoElysiumTwineMacros-Fork/README.md

     <<AddOverlay "int">>

-Here, `<<AddOverlay` is used to call the macro. `int` is the first argument (the stat that will define the overlay color. `>>` closes things off so Twine knows that's the end of the macro.
+Here, `<<AddOverlay` is used to call the macro. `int` is the first argument (the stat that will define the overlay color). `>>` closes things off so Twine knows that's the end of the macro.
 The Continue button will have a blue overlay on top of it.

-An overlay appears on Disco Elysium's `COntinue` button before showing the passive check's results.
+An overlay appears on Disco Elysium's `Continue` button before showing the passive check's results.
 You may notice an issue though: `AddOverlay` adds to the *following* continue button, not the previous button - that would mean the overlay appears after showing the passive check, instead of before.

 Luckily I created a sort-of-workaround for this -